ktbyers/netmiko/VENDOR.md

 ```
 $ vi arista_ssh.py
-from netmiko.ssh_connection import SSHConnection
+from netmiko.cisco_base_connection import CiscoSSHConnection

-class AristaSSH(SSHConnection):
+class AristaSSH(CiscoSSHConnection):

     pass
 ```

-Inherit from the SSHConnection class.
+Inherit from the CiscoSSHConnection class.
 Note, the netmiko package will need to be in your PYTHONPATH

 Update \_\_init__.py to export the new class: